ampedAtelier/RePhone_API_for_Arduino/README.md

 * LWs2812.h - [Xadow Duino](https://wiki.seeedstudio.com/Xadow_Duino/)

 ## Xadow Duino
 The [Xadow Duino](https://wiki.seeedstudio.com/Xadow_Duino/), in addition to be a module, can be reprogramed easily using the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
-While the Xadow Duino can control other modules power has to be supplied to the Xadow Connectors beakout pins in order to power the other modules.
+While the Xadow Duino can control other modules, power has to be supplied to the Xadow Connectors beakout pins in order to power the other modules.